The Carvi Seafood Restaurant Scandal

 0 comments

-This technique is also called "black-and-white thinking" because only two choices are given.
+EITHER / OR This technique is also called "black-and-white thinking" because only two choices are given.
 You are either for something or against it; there is no middle ground or shades of gray.
-It is used to polarize issues, and negates all attempts to find a common ground.
+It is used to polarize issues, and negates all attempts to find a common groun...

 Continue Reading...
 Labels: ,